mahuntington/data-science-notes/python.md

 print(add(1,3))
 ```

+### ACTIVITIES

+Create a calculator program that continually asks a user what operations they want to perform, until the user says 'quit'

 ## Create a class for an object

 You can use a `class` or blueprint for objects that you'll use